hrittikhere/feedposter/README.md

       name: KCD Chennai
       feed_url: https://dev.to/feed/kcdchennai
 ```
-3. Get Tokens from Twitter with Elavated Access and it to Secrets on Repository Settings.
+3. Get Tokens from Twitter with Elevated Access and it to Secrets on Repository Settings.
 The required tokens are:
     1. ACCESS_TOKEN_SECRET
     2. ACCESS_TOKEN
     3. CONSUMER_SECRET